connext/documentation/docs/developers/contracts/contracts-quickstart.md

 ### Target Contract

-The target contract now has to be written carefully given our permissioning requirements.
+The target contract now has to be written carefully given our authentication requirements.
 Remember that **_only our source contract should be able to call_** the target function.

 Import `IConnextHandler` and `IExecutor` interfaces.